Position Opening:

 Fundraising

-• Achieve the organization’s fundraising goals in collaboration with the Board and the Development Committee; this includes individual donations, sponsorships, grants, and cultivation of planned giving.
+• Achieve the organization’s fundraising goals in collaboration with the Board and the Director of Development; this includes major gifts, sponsorships, major grants, cultivation of planned giving, and oversight of all donations;

-• Donor Stewardship – build individual relationships with AF’s donors, identifying their particular passions and inspiring them to increase their giving; work with the Board to seek out and cultivate new potential high-level donors; ensure that existing donors are engaged and appreciated;
+• Donor Stewardship –build individual relationships with AF’s major donors, identifying their particular passions and inspiring them to increase their giving; work with the Director of Development, the Northeast Ohio Board, and the Chicago auxiliary Board to seek out and cultivate new potential high-level donors; ensure that existing donors are engaged and appreciated;

-• Special Events – provide strong and effective leadership for the annual Gala and any other major fundraising events; recruit the Gala committee; oversee all other cultivation events, which are implemented by the Development Manager;
+• Special Events – together with the Director of Development, provide strong and effective leadership for the annual Gala and any other major fundraising events; recruit the Gala committee; oversee all other cultivation events, which are implemented by the Development Manager.

 Board Relations